i-net-software/SetupBuilder/readme.md

         }
     }

+More samples can be found in the [testBuilds][testBuilds] folder of the project.

 More properties can be found in the sources of [setupBuilder][setupBuilder], [msi][msi], [deb][deb], [rpm][rpm] and [dmg][dmg].

 ### Zip Sample